matloff/TidyverseSkeptic/README.md

 The Tidyverse is a vigorous promotional effort by RStudio that has come to dominate the R world.
 As mentioned, the firm has been especially active in the education realm, including gifts of funding and licensed software, and support for conferences.
-It runs the Tidy Tuesday "social event," offers Tidy tutorials at all R conferences, and so on.
+It offers Tidy tutorials at all R conferences, and so on.
 Well-intentioned and useful, to be sure, but with the conscious effect of increasing the firm's influence, and some would argue, power.